psychopy/psychopy/psychopy/localization/README.md

 ## Submitting translations

 Once you've made your changes, use git to commit and push the change to your branch of PsychoPy, then you can submit the change as a pull request.
 See [our guide for opening a pull request](https://psychopy.org/developers/pullrequest).
-The commit/pull request messages for a change to translations should always begin with `DOC:`.

 # Known limitations